BC-US--Bill Cosby,ADVISORY, US | Taiwan News

 BILL COSBY

-PHILADELPHIA — Bill Cosby doesn't plan to testify when he goes on trial Monday on a sexual assault charge, but the rambling, disturbing testimony he gave a decade ago in the accuser's lawsuit could probe just as crucial.
+PHILADELPHIA — Bill Cosby doesn't plan to testify when he goes on trial Monday on a sexual assault charge, but the rambling, disturbing testimony he gave a decade ago in the accuser's lawsuit could still prove crucial.
 By Maryclaire Dale.
 UPCOMING: 750 words by noon, photos.

 — BILL COSBY-DEPOSITION GUIDE: Excerpts from the explosive testimony that Cosby gave in the accuser's lawsuit over a decade ago.
 UPCOMING: 1,800 words by noon.